Autotrace-au/FleetSync-MyGeotab-AddIn/QUICK_START.md

-# FleetSync Quick Start Guide
+# FleetBridge Quick Start Guide

-Get your multi-tenant FleetSync system up and running in 30 minutes!
+Get your multi-tenant FleetBridge system up and running in 30 minutes!

 ## What You're Building